-Known as Kallpa, which means strength in the native Bolivian language of Quechua, an innovative art therapy program aims at providing exactly that: newfound strength to the victims of physical, sexual and emotional abuse.
+Known as Kallpa, which means strength in the native language Quechua, an innovative art therapy program aims to provide exactly that: newfound strength to the victims of physical, sexual, and emotional abuse.

-“I have noticed that in [other places], art is only for people who are really good at it.
+“I have noticed that in Europe, art is only for people who are really good at it.
 In Bolivia, however, there is a lot of handicraft, everyone can do it,” she says.

 The program is divided into three fundamental levels in which the women are welcome to participate as they please.